VarunKumar170774/Food-Waste-Management-system/README.md

 Questions to be Answered (SQL Queries & Analysis)
 The project will analyze food donations, claims, and provider trends using SQL queries.
 Below are some key questions:

 Food Providers & Receivers
-How many food providers and receivers are there in each city?
+1.How many food providers and receivers are there in each city?
-Which type of food provider (restaurant, grocery store, etc.) contributes the most food?
+2.Which type of food provider (restaurant, grocery store, etc.) contributes the most food?
-What is the contact information of food providers in a specific city?
+3.What is the contact information of food providers in a specific city?
-Which receivers have claimed the most food?
+4.Which receivers have claimed the most food?

 Food Listings & Availability
-What is the total quantity of food available from all providers?
+5.What is the total quantity of food available from all providers?
-Which city has the highest number of food listings?
+6.Which city has the highest number of food listings?
-What are the most commonly available food types?
+7.What are the most commonly available food types?

 Claims & Distribution
 8. How many food claims have been made for each food item?
 9. Which provider has had the highest number of successful food claims?
 10. What percentage of food claims are completed vs. pending vs. canceled?

 Analysis & Insights
 11. What is the average quantity of food claimed per receiver?
 12. Which meal type (breakfast, lunch, dinner, snacks) is claimed the most?
-What is the total quantity of food donated by each provider?
+13.What is the total quantity of food donated by each provider?

 Results
 ✅ A fully functional Streamlit app that allows users to:

 Filter food donations based on location, provider, and food type.

 Contact food providers and receivers directly through the app.

 Implement CRUD operations for updating, adding, and removing records.

 All the 15 queries along with their outputs.

 ✅ SQL-powered analysis that provides insights into:

 The most frequent food providers and their contributions.

 The highest demand locations based on food claims.

 Trends in food wastage to improve distribution efforts.

 All the 15 queries along with their outputs.